-You'll pay fees of up to 4 percent of the loan.
+You'll pay fees of up to four percent of the loan.
 These fees are deducted proportionately from each disbursement of your loan.
-For a Federal Direct Loan, all of this fee goes to the government to help reduce the cost of the loans.
+For a Federal Direct Loan, the entire fee goes to the government to help reduce the cost of the loans.
 Also, if you don't make your loan payments when they're scheduled, you may be charged collection costs and late fees.

 When do you have to pay back these loans?

 After you graduate, leave school, or drop below half-time enrollment, you have six months before you begin repayment.
 This is called a grace period.

 During the grace period on a subsidized loan, you don't have to pay any principal, and no interest will be charged.
 During the grace period on an unsubsidized loan, you don't have to pay any principal, but interest will be charged.
 You can either pay the interest or allow it to be capitalized.

 After you leave school or drop below half-time enrollment, you'll receive information about repayment and will be notified of the date repayment begins.
 However, you're responsible for beginning repayment on time, even if you don't receive this information.